jasonbrianhall/wizardscastle/README.md

 ### 🔮 Future Quests

-- RPM package support (coming soon to a realm near you!)
 - NES and SNES versions (for the retro-conjurers among us)
 - Perhaps a Mobile Version (for adventuring on-the-go)